EndPointCorp/end-point-blog/2009/07/14/bucardo-and-truncate-triggers.html.md

 $ pg_ctl start -D testB -l B.log
 ```

-We'll create a simple test table on both sides:
+We’ll create a simple test table on both sides:

 ```bash
 $ psql -d postgres -p 5401 -c 'CREATE TABLE trtest(id int primary key)'
 $ psql -d postgres -p 5402 -c 'CREATE TABLE trtest(id int primary key)'
 ```

-Before we go any further, let's install Bucardo itself.
+Before we go any further, let’s install Bucardo itself.
 Bucardo is a Perl daemon that uses a central database to store its configuration information.
 The first step is to create the Bucardo schema.
-This, like almost everything else with Bucardo, is done with the 'bucardo_ctl' script.
+This, like almost everything else with Bucardo, is done with the ‘bucardo_ctl’ script.
 The install process is interactive:

 ```bash
 $ bucardo_ctl install --dbport=5400